Sora Tokui

-Sora Tokui (徳井 青空, Tokui Sora) is a Japanese voice actress and manga artist who made her debut as a voice actress in 2009 as Himemiya in Weiß Survive R.
+Sora Tokui (徳井 青空, Tokui Sora) is a Japanese voice actress and manga artist who made her debut as a voice actress in 2009 as Himemiya in Weiß Survive R, in 2019 as Suzu Kurokawa in Kiratto Pri Chan and in 2024 as Airi Mitsuba in Himitsu no AiPri.

+Career

-She is a member of the singer group Milky Holmes, formed by the four main voice actresses in the media franchise Tantei Opera Milky Holmes.
+She is a member of the group Milky Holmes, formed by the four main voice actresses in the media franchise Tantei Opera Milky Holmes.
 Similarly, as Nico Yazawa, she is a member of the singer group formed by the nine main voice actresses in the media franchise Love Live! and has released singles under the fictional group name μ's.
 She is also part of a mini unit within the Love Live! the project called BiBi, alongside Yoshino Nanjō and Pile.

 Tokui is also a manga artist whose work, including the 4koma Mahou Shoujo Jitaku-chan, has been serialized in Otapoke magazine.
 Her manga Makeruna!!
 Aku no Gundan! has been made into an anime series.
 She describes herself as an otaku, and has mentioned in particular her love for Neon Genesis Evangelion and the character Asuka Langley Soryu, whom she cosplayed at a screening of Q Evangelion.
+She credits Yūko Miyamura, Asuka's voice actress, as her inspiration for becoming a voice actress.

-In late March 2020, Sora made her YouTuber debut with the message in the English translation' "I am interested in many things, so I want to challenge everything!"
+In late March 2020, Tokui made her YouTuber debut with the message in the English translation, "I am interested in many things, so I want to challenge everything!"

 As of late 2020, she uploaded her official Virtual YouTuber avatar.

+Personal life

+On September 30, 2024, Tokui announced on X (formerly Twitter) that she had married a non-celebrity man.